Scientific-Simulation-Studio/MolFlow/docs/developer/design/heu.rst

 .. image:: img/heu_arch.png

 The left part integrates PHE-related libraries, including Paillier, ElGamal, and so on.
 HEU deeply optimizes these PHE algorithms and often performs better than third-party libraries.
-So even if you do not need to use moleculeflow, it's beneficial to just use HEU alone as a PHE library.
+So even if you do not need to use molflow, it's beneficial to just use HEU alone as a PHE library.

 The middle part integrates LHE libraries, including SEAL, HELib, Palisade, and so on.
 It should be noted that although BGV/BFV and CKKS are fully homomorphic encryption algorithms themselves, the performance of bootstrapping is very low, so HEU only uses them as leveled HEs.